 Kimsor, formerly one of the faces of environmental group Mother Nature’s campaign videos, watched by millions on Facebook, now sells organic Cambodian meals online.
 Since leaving the group in February, she rarely shares anything online about environment issues.

 “People are afraid to be involved,” she says.
-“People are afraid of their safety.”
+“People are afraid for their safety.”

 Song Rattana, a 32-year-old insurance agent, says she likes to read about social issues and politics on Facebook, but doesn’t dare to click “share” or even “like.”